 Interestingly, Ponder’s artistic discipline began not at art school but as a geology student when he embarked on a PHD which involved the meticulous rendering of hundreds of foraminiferal fossils.
 His treatment of light and shade was too creative for scientific purposes, which unfortunately meant he had to re-do the majority of the academic assignment.
 However, in this process he found a passion for drawing and painting that would become a life-long career.

-Landscapes and nature are re-occuring subjects in Ponder’s portfolio, stemming from a love of roaming the New Zealand backcountry.
+Landscapes and nature are recurring subjects in Ponder’s portfolio, stemming from a love of roaming the New Zealand back country.
 He is especially interested in the composition of landscapes and the interaction between colours during different times of the day.

 Ponder’s mastery of rich, tactile and sculptural surfaces leads to strong luminous pieces that work on both an abstract impasto level as well as for their imagery.
 He aims to capture the feeling of a scene, capturing an inner vision.
 As the artist describes “I create works executed with bold stokes, oozing with mood and feeling…I never intend for a painting to be a view from one exact spot, but a composite picture…my imaginative view”.

 Ponder’s work has broad collector appeal.
-His work is exhibited predominately in Wellington and Auckland and can be found in public and private collections both locally and internationally.
+His work is exhibited predominantly in Wellington and Auckland and can be found in public and private collections both locally and internationally.